-Rifles are used in many ways, and there is a discipline for almost everyone, even Gersh Kuntzman.
+Rifles are used in many ways, and there is a discipline that is right for almost everyone, except maybe Gersh Kuntzman.
 Below, we examine many of the types of rifle shooting disciplines.
 People with various personality types, intelligence levels, occupations and moral compass seem to be drawn to different types of rifle shooting.

 Plinking refers to informal target shooting done for pleasure typically at non-standard targets such as tin cans, logs, soda bottles, or any other homemade or naturally occurring target.
 This is frequently done with rimfire rifles, and since the turn of the century, has become increasingly popular with modern sporting rifles like the Anti-Rape-15 (AR-15).

 Benchrest shooting is a discipline in which rifles are shot at paper targets.
 The rifles ride on a front and rear rest sitting on a table or bench, hence the name “benchrest”.
 The shooter sits at the bench, in distinction to some other shooting disciplines, where the shooter holds and aims the rifle without the benefit of a rest.
 The post-Civil War era “double rest” rifles were one early form of “benchrest” rifles.

 Benchrest shooters are notoriously detail-oriented and constantly trying to further the accuracy and precision potential of the rifle through experimentation.
 Nearly all benchrest rifles are custom-made and many shooters do their own gunsmithing.
 Nearly all shooters in centerfire competition handload their ammunition in order to tune it perfectly to their rifle.
 In contrast, handloading ammunition is strictly prohibited by the rules for rimfire benchrest competitions.

 The bench rests may also provide a stable platform for sighting in less specialized rifles.